livegnik/2way-poc-design/README.md

 ## 1. 2WAY design repository in short

 2WAY is a protocol and backend for building software that stays correct without a central authority.
 It gives apps a shared, local-first foundation for identity, permissions, ordering, storage, and sync, enforced at the system level instead of reimplemented in every app.
-Each device, user, and app holds its own keys and history, and enforces the same rules locally.
+Each device, user, and app holds its own keys and history and enforces the same rules.
 No change is accepted unless it is valid, authorized, and structurally sound.

 The core idea is simple.
 Treat state as a cryptographically verifiable graph, not as mutable rows behind an API.
 Every write is checked against schema, ownership, and access rules before it is committed.
 Every accepted change becomes part of an append-only history with clear authorship and ordering.
 Sync does not trust transport, timing, or peers.
 It only trusts what can be verified.

 This makes a class of apps practical that usually fall apart under real-world conditions.
 Apps that work offline by default.
 Apps that survive node loss, network partitions, and server shutdowns.
 Apps where collaboration does not depend on one operator behaving correctly forever.
+Think shared workspaces, field data capture, or multi-party records that must remain consistent without a trusted server.
 The protocol handles the hard parts, validation, permissions, reconciliation, and provenance, so applications can focus on their data model and user experience.

 This repository defines the protocol, architecture, and invariants that make those guarantees hold.
 It is a design repo, not an SDK and not a demo.
 The goal is to specify a system that remains predictable under failure, adversarial input, and long time horizons.